Strandhill: Annual events

 The Warriors Run, a 15k race held annually since 1985, takes participants from the beach front in Strandhill around and then up the nearby Knocknarea mountain, to the cairn at the top, and back again, as music and festivities takes over the town.

 The annual Strandhill Guitar Festival is held in late September.

 Transport

 Strandhill is the site of Sligo Airport, which opened in 1983.
 There is a regular bus service to Sligo town.

+Notable residents

+Westlife's Kian Egan and his wife, actress and model Jodi Albert, live in Strandhill with their children.